 We can verify the CSP deployment status from both Intune console and the client-side.
 We will go through each one.
 How can we monitor the CSP policy deployment from Intune console?
 Following are some of the options.

 Azure portal Navigate to Microsoft Intune blade -> Device configuration – profiles -> “Device configuration profile – > Device status.

-As show below you can see list of computers and status of CSP deployment.
+As shown below, you can see a list of computers and the status of CSP deployment.
 This will help IT to understand how many computers successfully applied the CSP.